xullnn/ls_pull_over_push/210/answers.md

 answer:

-- use `delete obj['property']` or `obj.property`
+- use `delete obj['property']` or `delete obj.property`
 - notice when the key is number(in string form), dot notation is illegal
-- when handling array object, methods mentioned above will leave a empty 'slot' in the array
+- when handling array object, methods mentioned above will leave an empty 'slot' in the array
-  - one way to avoid this is use `arr.splice(start, deleteAmount)`
+  - one way to avoid this is to use `arr.splice(start, deleteAmount)`

 Which of those are primitive types and which are objects?